Skip to content

 What does oral sex mean in men's sexual health?

-Oral sex refers to stimulating a partner’s genitals or anus using the mouth, lips, and tongue; for men, this often means receiving fellatio or giving cunnilingus or anilingus.
-It is an important, common, and typically healthy part of many men’s sexual lives, provided it is consensual and safe.
+Oral sex refers to the use of the mouth, lips, and tongue to stimulate a partner’s genitals or anus.
+For men, it most commonly involves receiving fellatio or giving cunnilingus/anilingus.
+It is considered a normal and often healthy part of many men’s sexual lives, provided it’s consensual and practiced safely.

 Is oral sex normal for men or couples?

-Yes.
-Oral sex is a widely practiced form of sexuality among adults of all orientations and relationships, with studies showing that between 70-90% of sexually active adults have experienced some form of oral sex Herbenick D et al., 2010.
+Yes, oral sex is widely practiced among adults of all orientations and relationships.
+Research estimates that between 70-90% of sexually active adults have engaged in some form of oral sex (Herbenick et al., 2010).

 Is oral sex safe for men to try?

-Oral sex can be very safe if both partners are free of infections, communicate openly, and use barrier protections where appropriate.
-However, there are real risks of transmitting or acquiring STIs, especially without regular testing or protections.
+Oral sex can be safe if both partners are free of infections, communicate openly, and use barrier protection as needed.
+However, there’s genuine risk of STIs if precautions are not taken.

 Can oral sex affect sexual performance or erections?